macro6461/link-sweep/README.md

 4. When you're done writing and you want to collect all of the links in your post, click the extension.
 5. Paste the aggregated links wherever you please.

-## Support

-- Medium
-- Blogger
-- Tumblr

-I am working on adding support for other platforms (and feel free to comment some suggestions!)

 ## Why not use a regular popup?

 Something that I noticed that made the clipboard copying difficult was that the webpage needed to be focused.
 However, when an extension popup is open, it is removing focus from the webpage.